alexismgjackson-github/gooddog/README.md

 - Scroll To Top of page for better user experience
 - Clear form inputs of values when the user navigates
+- Preventing the user from selecting a date before today's date in the date picker

 ### _RESPONSIVE WEB DESIGN_